How long have you been doing this?

 Do you charge for the drawings?

 No chance!
 Sketching portraits of innocent party-goers you've never met before in nothing flat is tricky enough without having to get money out of them as well!
-My subjects enjoy the luxury of being superbly offended absolutely free.

 Have you ever really offended anyone?